 What Is a Certified Clinical Medical Assistant (CCMA)?

 Receiving the certified clinical medical assistant (CCMA) designation from the National Healthcareer Association can allow medical assistants to perform more clinical duties.
-Read on to find out how to become certified and what type of salary you can expect.
-Schools offering Medical Assisting degrees can also be found in these popular choices.
+Read on to find out how to obtain medical assistant certification and what type of salary you can expect.

+A certified clinical medical assistant (CCMA) is a medical assistant who has gone further in their career by qualifying for certification.
 Medical assistants fulfill both clinical and administrative tasks at hospitals, physicians' offices, and other medical settings.
-As a CCMA, your focus would be on the clinical side of these responsibilities.
-This may include measuring patients' vital signs, recording their medical histories, preparing examination rooms, disinfecting medical instruments, drawing blood, giving injections, and administering medication.
+In comparison, CCMA responsibilities focus more on the clinical side of these tasks.
+These may include measuring patients' vital signs, recording their medical histories, preparing examination rooms, disinfecting medical instruments, drawing blood, giving injections, and administering medication.
 All of this is usually done under the supervision of a physician.
 You may also work closely with the physician and aid him or her during patient examinations by acting as another set of hands.

 |On-the-Job Training||Provided for new hires that did not complete postsecondary education|